functional-architecture/functional-architecture.github.io/events/funarch-2023/index.md

 ### Stretching the Glasgow Haskell Compiler
 #### Jeffrey M. Young, Sylvain Henry, John Ericson

-Over the last decade Haskell has been productized; transi- tioning from a research language to an industrial strength language ready for large-scale systems.
-However, the liter- ature on architecting such systems with a pure functional language is scarce.
+Over the last decade Haskell has been productized; transitioning from a research language to an industrial strength language ready for large-scale systems.
+However, the literature on architecting such systems with a pure functional language is scarce.
 In this paper we contribute to that discourse, by using a large-scale system: the Glasgow Haskell Compiler (GHC) itself, as a guide to more main- tainable, flexible and effective pure functional software architectures.
-We describe, from experience working on GHC, how GHC as a system, violates the desirable prop- erties that make pure functional programming attractive: immutability, modularity, and composability.
+We describe, from experience working on GHC, how GHC as a system, violates the desirable properties that make pure functional programming attractive: immutability, modularity, and composability.
 With these violations identified, we provide actionable guidance for other functional system architectures; drawing heavily on domain-driven design.
-We write this paper from an en- gineering perspective, with the hope that our collection and recapitulation may provide insight into future best practices for other pure functional software architects.
+We write this paper from an engineering perspective, with the hope that our collection and recapitulation may provide insight into future best practices for other pure functional software architects.